-As a central marketing and control software, the Virtual Power Plant supports the supplier in the entire value chain of the balancing energy market, starting with the modelling of technical systems, including provision of prequalification documents and a web portal for communication with the plant operators, over the subsequent balancing group management to revenue accounting.
+The Virtual Power Plant covers crucial processes of the entire value chain of the balancing energy market.
+This includes modelling of the connected plants, provision of required prequalification documents, a web portal for a fluent communication with plant operators up to balancing group management and revenue accounting.

-The comprehensive control system also includes the complete communication technology with the transmission system operators and the technical plants, whereas all connections meet or exceed the very high safety requirements.
+Our comprehensive solution also includes the required technical standards to reliably communicate with transmission system operators and the connected plants.
+All connections meet or exceed the highest safety requirements.

 emsys VPP customizes the Virtual Power Plant to meet your specific needs and to comply with individual market requirements.

 Being a globally leading VPP provider, our software solution has been in use by renowned energy companies for many years in international markets.
 Currently operational Virtual Power Plants provide balancing power with different technologies, including biogas, biomass, gas-fired power plants, wind parks, lithium-ion batteries and industrial loads.

 We invite you to take a look at the highlighted reference projects listed below.